openlayers/ol-mapbox-style/README.md

 > **applyBackground**(`mapOrLayer`, `glStyle`, `options`): `Promise`\\&lt;`any`>

-Applies properties of the Mapbox Style's first `background` layer to the provided map or layer (group).
+Applies properties of the Mapbox/MapLibre Style's first `background` layer to the provided map or layer (group).

 **Example:**